ibm-cloud-docs/watson/service-endpoints.md

 ### Adding a private network endpoint

-You add a private endpoint to a service instance from the service details page if you have a Manager or Writer service access role.
+You add a private endpoint to a paid service instance from the service details page if you have a Manager or Writer service access role.

 1. Go to your [Resource list](https://{DomainName}/resources){: external}.
-1. Click the name of a service instance that is on a Premium plan.
+1. Click the name of a service instance that is on a paid plan.
+Lite plans do not support private network endpoints.
 1. In the service details page, click the **Manage** tab.
 1. Click **Add private network endpoint**.